Why community-driven mental health?

 True collective well-being and liberation can only emerge when we center communities and their visions of flourishing.

 With community participation and stakeholder ownership, mental health promotion programs can benefit everyone, not just people with a diagnosis.
-The skill-building approach makes it possible to scale through local systems, moving beyond clinical silos.
+The psychological flexibility skill-building approach makes it possible to scale through local systems, moving beyond clinical silos.

 What is mental health promotion?